Updated on 17th March, 2023 by Martin Astley

 Landlords are legally required to ensure “as far as is reasonably practicable” that any gas appliances – or, indeed, any appliances – that they provide to tenants are safe.
-This involves arranging gas appliance services and gas safety checks at least once every year – something offered as standard in our landlord cover plans!
+This involves arranging gas appliance services and gas safety checks at least once a year—something offered as standard in our landlord cover plans!

 But many people think that a boiler service is the equivalent of a gas safety check.
 This is not the case, although services may form part of gas safety checks.